Bicycle Retailer and Industry News

 (949) 206-1677 ext.
 207

 Ron has more than 20 years of magazine production experience.
 Early in his career he was fortunate to work at media and trade show giant Miller Freeman.
 There, Ron was taught all he knows about magazine production by the legendary Andy Mickus.
 Just give Ron a deadline and he's set to go.
 At BRAIN, he puts a significant emphasis on customer service and tries to make it easy for companies to do business with the magazine.
 Ron has handled thousands of closes; he never panics and (almost) always delivers.
 He values his working relationship with sales, editorial, and creative staff.
-He even tolerates and engages in the occasional rant with BRAIN's publisher, sparked by whatever is on the front page of that day's Wall Street Journal.
-Ron loves his family, his dogs, the LA Dodgers, and all of BRAIN's advertisers.

 National Bicycle Dealers Association